-The PEM agent graphical installer installs and registers the PEM agent.
-For more information about using the PEM agent graphical installer, see Section 3.3.1.
+For more information about using the PEM agent graphical installer, see Installing a PEM Agent on Windows.

-You can also use an RPM package to install the PEM agent; for more information about the PEM agent RPM package, see Section 3.3.2.
+You can use an RPM package to install the PEM agent on Linux; for more information about the PEM agent RPM package, see Installing a PEM Agent on Linux.

-3.1 Using a Graphical Installer to Install the PEM Server
+3.1 Installing the PEM Server on Windows